oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

     * [Understand Oracle Container Registry images](#understand-oracle-container-registry-images)
     * [Obtain images from the Oracle Container Registry](#obtain-images-from-the-oracle-container-registry)
     * [Create a custom image with patches applied](#create-a-custom-image-with-patches-applied)

-* Create an image which contains WebLogic Server binaries and WebLogic Deploy Tooling files.

 To understand how to update images for a running domain, see [Apply patched images to a running domain](#apply-patched-images-to-a-running-domain).